klenkes74/kp-commons/README.md

 > -- Balian, Kingdom of Heaven

 ## Abstract
+This is the typical utility library.
+I try to generalize some functions or concepts I need in multiple projects.
+Don't know if there is some value to the world, but I'm ok with it for my use.
+Perhaps it helps others, too.

 ## License
 The license for the software is LGPL 3.0 or newer.
 The Semver part is MIT